 - Press 1 for "Current or former client, or if you have recently applied for benefits"

-- Enter your Social Security Number and year of birth.
+- Enter your identifying information.
 If you do not do this, you still have an option to speak with a worker.

 - Listen to the information about your case.
 Press 2 for an interview or 9 to speak with a case manager.

 You do not have to enter your personal information to get to a worker.
-If you do not have the SSN or year of birth, or you do not wish to enter it, wait on the line.
-After 3 "failed" attempts the phone system will ask you if you need help.
-Then, press 9 to reach a worker.
+If you do not want to, press 7 when you first call to try to reach a director directly.

 What if I cannot get through or I have to wait on hold for a long time?

 - Keep trying.
 Call volume at DTA changes from day to day.

 - Use the "courtesy call back" option if offered.
 When DTA has high call volume, sometimes the Assistance Line recording asks if you want a call back.
 You will need to enter your personal information and a number where DTA can call you back.